goin2crazy/bard-cnn-large-finetuning/README.md

 # BART-Large-CNN Fine-Tuning with Transformers

-This repository contains a Jupyter Notebook (`*.ipynb`) that demonstrates different fine-tuning methods for the 'bart-large-cnn' model using the Transformers library.
-The notebook explores full fine-tuning, fine-tuning only the last layers of the encoder and decoder, and LORA fine-tuning with various datasets, including preprocessed and raw datasets.
+This repository contains a Jupyter Notebook (`*.ipynb`) that demonstrates  last-layer fine-tuning methods for the 'bart-large-cnn' model using the Transformers library.

 ## Instructions